mig07/FLOWViZ/README.md

 Host: [place the retrieved IP address from the MongoDB's container]
 ```

-7. Copy the dag_generator.py script into the dags/ folder (must be in the same directory where the docker-compose.yaml is)
+7. Copy the dag_generator.py script into the dags/ folder (must be in the same directory where the docker-compose.yaml is).

-8. Also, copy the dag_template.py script into the include/ folder (in the same directory)
+8. Also, copy the dag_template.py script into the include/ folder (in the same directory).

+9. Inside the Airflow's dashboard and toggle on the `dag_generator` DAG (switch on the left of the DAG's name).

+If everything went well, no errors should be displayed by the client (aka it must not appear that `mongodb_flowviz` connection, used by the dag_generator DAG, is not recognized).

 ## Add **server**'s dot-env environment variables